openvswitch/ovs/tutorial/Tutorial.md

     table=10, vlan_tci=0x0014/0x0fff,dl_dst=f0:00:00:00:00:01 actions=load:0x1->NXM_NX_REG0[0..15]

->>> If you tried the examples for the previous step, or if you did
+> If you tried the examples for the previous step, or if you did
-    some of your own experiments, then you might see additional flows there.
+> some of your own experiments, then you might see additional flows
+> there.
 These additional flows are harmless.
-If they bother you, then you can remove them with "ovs-ofctl del-flows br0 table=10".
+If they bother you,
+> then you can remove them with `ovs-ofctl del-flows br0 table=10`.

 The other way is to inject a packet to take advantage of the learning entry.
 For example, we can inject a packet on p2 whose destination is